misschainsawktn/evrenthall-wiki/content/Nine Continents/Nine Continents.md

 > ![[z_attachments/armoria/armoria_eshayunad.png|250]]
 > Coat of arms of Eshayunad

-Covered in lush forests and gentle elevations, [[Eshayunad]] is
+With a surface covered in lush forests and gentle elevations, rivers and streams flowing abundant and crystalline, and general cultural practices among the most open and welcoming in all of Evrenthall, [[Eshayunad]] is a true delight

-## 𓎞 Hysthyalm, the Wandering Compass
+## 𓎞 Hysthyalm, the Wayward Compass

 > [!caption|left]
 > ![[z_attachments/armoria/armoria_hysthyalm.png|250]]